eiffel-community/eiffel/eiffel-syntax-and-usage/activity-linking.md

 __Multiple allowed:__ Yes

 ### PRECURSOR
-This link type is used to declare *temporal relationships* between activities in a pipeline, i.e. what other activity (or activities) preceded this activity.
+This link type is used to declare *temporal relationships* between activities in a pipeline, i.e. what other activity/activities preceded this activity.

+*The image below shows how an activity that precedes another activity is notified by a PRECURSOR link from the second ActT event back to the first one*

 ![alt text](./precursor-simple.png "Simple PRECURSOR Example")

 An activity could have multiple PRECURSOR activities, which means that the activity was triggered in serial after a certain group of parallel activities where triggered.
 This can be used to declare merge points of a group of parallel activities into a succeeding activity.

+*The image below shows how three parallel activities are followed by one activity in serial.
+It is notificed by PRECURSOR links from the ActT event of the last activity to the ActT event of all preceding parallel activities*

 ![alt text](./precursor-parallel.png "Parallel PRECURSOR Example")